10 Tips For Buying Swag Your Customers Will Love

 When you consider that the persona reveals they play hard while they obsessively check email and messages, both golf and tech match your company message that you free them up to function efficiently.

-We're looking for products that are useful right away, that won't get lost in the bottom of the bag until the next trade show or event.
+We're looking for swag that is useful right away, that won't get lost in the bottom of the bag until the next trade show or event.

-We want our company to be relevant and memorable right away.
+You want your company to be relevant and memorable right away.
 Here are some potential ideas to round out our exercise.

-Golf Outing Giveaway Bags with tees and more are useful right now and help them relax and enjoy.
+Golf Outing Giveaway Bags with tees and other golf gadgets are useful right now and helps them relax and enjoy.

-Ultra slim Power packs keep cell phones powered up without the extra bulk on the 14th hole, and earbuds keep contact calls on the green more private.
-Or how about a USB-C?
+Power packs keep cell phones charged without the extra bulk on the 14th hole, and earbuds keep contact calls on the green more private.
+Or how about a 3.0v USB Drive ?
 Very few people know that the current USB could be obsolete.
 There is a change coming, so here's your chance to get ahead of the pack.

 If you'd like to know more about choosing the perfect tech items, go here.

-Don't forget, if you're looking for items for sponsored events and other types of campaigns, you might want to change gears and order things like matching short sleeve Polos for your team, or bigger ticket items for smaller groups.
+Don't forget, if you're looking for corporate gifts for sponsored events and other types of campaigns, you might want to change gears and order things like matching short sleeve Polos for your team, or bigger ticket items for smaller groups.

-The only thing left is to add company logo, colors, and contact info.
-Give us a call, and we'll be happy to help with that.Now, go explain to your boss why it's a good thing that your competition is handing out postcards.
+The only thing left is making sure your company logo, corporate colors, and contact info will work on the giveaways you select.
+Give us a call, and we'll be happy to help with that.Now, go explain to your boss why it's a good thing that your competition is handing out postcards at the trade show!